vladskvortsov/drupal_install/README.md

 sudo a2enmod rewrite
 sudo systemctl restart apache2
 ```
-Then open your browser type host name and you be able to configure drupal in interactive mode.
+Then open your browser, type host name and be able to configure drupal in interactive mode.